-Item Description Username It is suggested for you to apply another username and password for http://gogonet.gogo6.com/page/freenet6-account.
+Item Description Username Type the name obtained from the broker.
+It is suggested for you to apply another username and password for http://gogonet.gogo6.com/page/freenet6-account.
+The maximum length of the name you can set is 63 characters.
 Password Enter the password assigned with the user name.
 Tunnel Broker Enter the address for the tunnel broker IP, FQDN or an optional port number.
 WAN Connection Detection Configures how the WAN connection is monitored.
 Mode - Choose Ping Detect or Always On for the system to execute for the WAN detection.
 Ping Detect - The router sends an ICMP (Internet Control Message Protocol) echo request every second to the host, whose address is specified in the Ping IP field, to verify the WAN connection.
 If the remote host does not respond within 30 seconds, the WAN connection is deemed to have failed.
 Always On - The router assumes the WAN connection is always active.
 If you choose Ping Detect as the detection mode, you have to enter required settings for the following items.
 Ping IP/Hostname - Enter IP address in this field for pinging.
 TTL (Time to Live) - Time To Live, the maximum allowed number of hops to the ping destination.
 Valid values range from 1 to 255.

-II-2-2-6 WAN# Details Page for IPv6 - AICCU
+II-2-2-6 Details Page for IPv6 - AICCU